Salamis (Greek Σαλαμίς): port on eastern Cyprus, just north of modern Famagusta.

 Salamis is, essentially, the second of a series of three successive towns: the Bronze and Early Iron Age town Enkomi, ancient Salamis, and medieval Famagusta.
 Salamis was founded after Enkomi had been destroyed by an earthquake and would be abandoned in the age of the Arab conquests.

 Dark Age, Archaic Age

-According to legend, Salamis was founded by the Greek hero Teucer, who had been exiled by his father Telamon (king of the isle of Salamis in Greece) after he had been unable to recover the armor of his half-brother Ajax, who had committed suicide during the Trojan War.
+According to legend, Salamis was founded by the Greek hero Teucer, who had been exiled by his father Telamon (king of the isle of Salamis in Greece) after he had been unable to recover the panoply of his half-brother Ajax, who had committed suicide during the Trojan War.
 There is nothing to confirm this story, which is probably based on nothing more than the similarity of the two names and a memory of the colonization of Cyprus by Mycenaean Greeks.